Why Choose Slater & Gordon?

 Slater & Gordon has a reputation for taking on tough cases and winning.
 Our success at all levels of appeal, including the Federal Court and High Court, is unparalleled.

-For many years, we have been directly involved in, and contributed through professional representative bodies and Ex-Service Organisations to, reviews of military justice, military compensation arrangements and defence health and welfare.
+For many years, we have been directly involved in, and contributed through professional representative bodies and Ex-Service Organisations, reviews of military justice, military compensation arrangements and defence health and welfare.

 We value the service and sacrifice of our veterans, defence personnel and their families.